Compare Cheap Insurance in Your Area

 Are you wondering if you need to buy pet insurance?
 While paying for pet insurance may feel like a waste of money if you never need to claim, it can certainly help protect your wallet and your beloved pet if they ever fall ill or are injured.

-We found that the average annual cost of accident and illness pet insurance was £308 for a dog and £257 for a cat.
-According to the ABI, the average pet insurance claim in 2017 was £757, which is around 2.5 to 3X the average quote to buy accident & illness pet insurance.
+We found that the average annual cost of accident and illness pet insurance started from around £274 for a dog and £125 for a cat.
+According to the ABI, the average pet insurance claim in 2021 was £848, which is around 3X the average quote to buy accident & illness pet insurance.

-Given this, the typical pet owner would be better off financially buying pet insurance (vs. self funding) if they end up claiming every 2.5 to 3 years.
+Given this, the typical pet owner would be better off financially buying pet insurance (vs. self funding) if they end up making a typical claim every few years or so.
 While it's impossible to predict if and when your pet will need vet treatment in the future, pet insurance can certainly help mitigate the financial shock if they do end up needing treatment.